dsantmajor/pytennis/README.md

 - `points_won_by` should increment the points by 1
 - before it can increment by one it needs to check
- - games_won method should return ture or fasle
+ - games_won method should return true or fasle
  - sets_won method

 what does games_won method do ?